Things to do in Gran Canaria

 Come face to face with around 350 unusual inhabitants of the Atlantic Ocean at this modern aquarium.
 Watch as shoals of fish dart around colorful reefs, and become jungle explorers as you discover flora and fauna from continents near and far.

 Meanwhile down at the Deep Sea exhibit you can admire big predators like sharks and stingrays through the largest curved glass window in the world.
-A great family day out in Gran Canaria.
+Walk through the 36 meter long tunnel aquarium to gaze up at the marine life passing by overhead or take a short ride in one of their glass bottom transparent boats.

 5 – Hike to the ancient Roque Nublo crag